lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 (though it is also relevant as a policy issue).

-We use the term "root CA" to indicate a CA that is directly trusted by an end entity (using its public key algorithm, public key including optional parameter, and issuer name as trust anchor information for certificate path validation according to {{Section 6 of RFC5280}});
-that is, securely acquiring the values of the trust anchor information requires some out-of-band step(s).
+We use the term "root CA" to indicate a CA that is directly trusted by an end entity; that is, securely acquiring the value of a root CA public key requires some out-of-band step(s).
 This term is not meant to imply that a root CA is necessarily at the top of any hierarchy, simply that the CA in question is trusted directly.

 A "subordinate CA" is one that is not a root CA for the end entity in question.
 Often, a subordinate CA will not be a root CA for any